Green Bay Packers vs. Baltimore Ravens NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Packers stats and trends

-- So far this season, the Packers have been installed as favorites by a 5.5-point margin or more five times and are 5-0 ATS in those contests.
+- The Packers are 5-0 ATS when favored by 5.5 points or more this season.

-- Green Bay's games this year have gone over the point total five times in 13 opportunities (38.5%).
+- Green Bay's games this year have gone over the total in five out of 13 opportunities (38.5%).

-- Green Bay is 6-1 against the spread and 6-1 overall when the team picks up more than 351.5 yards.
+- When Green Bay picks up over 351.5 yards, the team is 6-1 against the spread and 6-1 overall.

-- The Packers have 10 giveaways this season, while the Ravens have 11 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Ravens.